yuvalbtz/shopifyChallenge/README.md

 # shopifyChallenge

-###  first of all i want to thank you for giving me this opportunity

 ### for accomplish the challenge i used:
  * #### React framework for the client/FrontEnd.
 * #### Node.js - Apollo - Graphql - mySQL database for the server.